Astroshaper/AsteroidThermoPhysicalModels.jl/README.md

 ## Spin dynamics
-Based on the thermophysics of an airless rocky body, you can simulate the distribution of the surface temperature and thermal recoil torque on the body, i.e. YORP effect (Rubincam, 2000; Bottke et al., 2006).
-The simulation can receive a 3-dimensional shape model of an asteroid (or local elevation model) in the Wavefront OBJ format (*.obj).

-The code currently includes the thermophysical effects as follows:
+## Themophysical modeling
+Based on orbit, spin, and 3-D shape, you can calculate the distribution of the surface temperature on an asteroid.
+The temperature distribution can be used to calculate the non-gravitational perturbations on its orbital and rotational motion (Yarkovsky and YORP effects, respectively).

+### Available format for shape model
+- Wavefront OBJ format (\*.obj)

+### Thermophysics included
 - 1-dimensional heat diffusion in depth direction
 - Self-shadowing: Detection of facets blocking solar rays
 - Self-heating: Re-absorption of scatterd and radiated photons by surrounding facets.
 Only sigle scattering is implemented.